 Everything from your device’s operating system to the individual apps you use gets updated fairly regularly.
 Never postpone updates as they often contain security updates, patching out existing vulnerabilities and addressing new ones.
 It’s imperative to keep antivirus software updated to counter new threats.

 Due diligence is your friend if you’re looking for new, unfamiliar software.
 Check the reviews in app stores and other websites, don’t trust deals that are too good to be true, and if a website looks shady, it probably is.

 Phishing tricks the user (you) into divulging information – or installing malware.
 Lucky for you, we have a phishing guide on how to recognize and avoid phishing attacks.

-Is Trojan a virus or malware?
+Do I have a virus or malware?

 Is malware worse than a virus?

+In theory and in general, malware is worse than viruses, but it all boils down to the specifics of each cyberthreat.
 Malware is a broad category of software that hackers use to steal your data and do other nefarious deeds — and a virus is a type of malware.

 What are the most famous viruses and malware?

 - Conficker (or Downup) was a worm that infected over 9 million computers worldwide.
 It reset account lockout settings and blocked access to antivirus sites.
 Detected in November of 2008.

 - The ILOVEYOU virus posed as a love confession.
 It would spread itself to users via email, sending lists, and overwriting files, making computers unable to boot up.
 The virus was so effective that it held the Guinness World Record as the most virulent virus ever.
 It infected over ten million computers on and after May 5, 2000.